 Photons of light are not without paradoxes; for one thing, we are told they do not accelerate.

 They depart their launch platforms at full speed, 300,000 km per second (c).
-If we just measure the distance a pulse of light takes to pass between two mid points on its journey –- which is the classical experiment –- then, we don't know how much time it took to accelerate from its point of departure (which oddly is of no great concern to physics).
-If we try to simultaneously fire a pulse of light and start a clock ticking at the same time we will never succeed to a reasonable degree of accuracy.
+If we just measure the distance a pulse of light takes to pass between two mid points on its journey –- which is the classical experiment –- then, we don't know how much time it took to accelerate from its point of departure (which is of no great concern to physics).
+Never mind, that's the way light behaves and it works.

 We must therefore assume: Because we cannot add vectors of speed (such as a moving platform) to the speed of a photon of light -– otherwise it could be travelling faster than (c) –- a photon's point of departure, such as the bulb in a flash-light, must be static.

 Zero velocity has just become invariant, also.

 Indeed, any body in the universe that reflects or produces light must be observed in this manner –- an invariant platform that appears to be at rest.